IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-parta-prep-overview-notebook.md

 #### Navigate to Project and Upload Notebook

-1. Open the Navigation menu to the right, select **watsonx** (at the very bottom)
+1. On the IBM Cloud Console, open the Navigation menu to the right, select **Resource list**
-2. Select **Launch** under watsonx.ai
+2. Click the dropdown menu for **AI / Machine Learning** under watsonx.ai
+3. Select the runtime instance, **tech25-lab-ilabwx-00x-watson-runtime** where 00x is your group number.
+4. Select the drown arrow next to **Launch in** and select **IBM watsonx**
-3. Open the Navigation menu to the right, and select **View all projects**
+5. Open the Navigation menu to the right, and select **View all projects**
-4. Find your project and select it
+6. Find your project and select it
-5. Download the notebook
+7. Download the notebook
     * Go to this [Github Link](https://github.com/IBM/industry-solns-tech2025-ai-lab/blob/main/jupyter-notebook/NB-ai-agent-loan-risk-tech2025-lab-a.ipynb)
     * You should now see a preview of the notebook on Github
     * Select the triple dot on the upper right hand corner
     * Select **Download**
-6. Upload the notebook <br>
+8. Upload the notebook <br>
     * Select **New asset** in the upper right-hand corner. <br>
     * Scroll to the **Work with models** section and select **Work with data models in Python or R notebooks** <br>
     * Select **Local file** <br>